pzhaojohnson/rnacanvas.draw.bases.bonds/README.md

 The direction angle from point 1 to point 2 of a straight bond (in radians).

-<b>This property may not hold correct values
+<b>This property might not hold correct values
 if a straight bond has not been added to a drawing that is part of the document body.</b>

 ```javascript